Contractibility of spaces of positive scalar curvature metrics with symmetry

-\begin{proof} By \cite{Mayer}*{Satz~2.2} together with the remark at the end of Section~2 in \cite{Mayer}, we can assume that the Morse function $f$ is {\em special} in the sense of \cite{Mayer}*{Definition~2.1}.
-By definition, this means the following.
-Let $\mathcal{O}_i \subset M$ be a critical orbit of $f$.
-It is well known that the restriction of $f$ to the union of all $\Gamma$-orbits in $M$ with isotropy group conjugate to $H_i$ is a $\Gamma$-invariant Morse function.
-It is now required that the index of this restricted Morse function at $\mathcal{O}_i$ is equal to the index of $f$ at $\mathcal{O}_i$.
-In other words, the group $H_i$ acts trivially on $W^u_i$.
+\begin{proof} By \cite{Mayer}*{Satz~2.2} together with the remark at the end of Section~2 in \cite{Mayer}, we can assume that the $\Gamma$-invariant Morse function $f$ is special.
+Therefore, every critical orbit outside $M_{\Reg}$ has $\dim W_i^s\geq1$.
+Hence all critical orbits of coindex $0$, equivalently all local maxima of $f|_{\mathrm{int}(M)}$, lie in $M_{\Reg}$.